Overview

 Paper Prototyping & Wireframing

-We translated insights into paper prototypes and low-fidelity interactive wireframes to validate information architecture and interaction flows.
-Early usability testing revealed that numerical stress indicators increased pressure, leading us to replace them with color transitions that frame emotions as dynamic states rather than fixed metrics.
+We developed paper prototypes and low-fidelity interactive wireframes to validate information architecture and interaction flows.
+These wireframes were tested with users to evaluate clarity, emotional impact, and usability.
+Early testing revealed that numerical stress indicators increased pressure, leading us to replace them with color transitions that frame emotions as dynamic states rather than fixed metrics.

 Sketches